 - Bottom-up investing.
 Analyzing individual companies by reviewing financial reports, interviewing managers, customers, suppliers, etc.; then evaluating peripheral factors such as whether the overall industry is poised for success, if other similar sized businesses are taking off, and if the country where the business is headquartered is viable or on the edge of collapse.

 You consult a financial or tax advisor before using any of these techniques.
 They are complicated and quite risky if not implemented carefully as part of your overall investment strategy.

 - Buying on margin.
 Using money borrowed from a broker/dealer to purchase securities

 - Buying options.
 The right, but not the obligation, to buy or sell a specific amount of stock at a specified price during a specified period of time.
-There are two types of options: – Put.
-A contract to sell stock at a certain price. – Call.
-A contract to purchase stock at a certain price.
+There are two types of options: Put is a contract to sell stock at a certain price.
+Call is a contract to purchase stock at a certain price.

 - Hedging.
 An investment made in order to reduce the risk of adverse price movements in a security by taking an offsetting position in a related security, such as an option or a short sale

 - Shorting.
 Borrowing a security from a broker and selling it with the understanding that it must later be bought back (hopefully at a lower price) and returned to the broker

 - Market timing.
 Investing based on predictions made by examining recent price, volume, or economic data